 Maybe each time he touches you, he’s instigating sex.
 This can create a subconscious (but immediate) tension each time you feel his touch.
 Express that you need more affectionate touching that has zero pressure of leading to sex.

 Maybe the sex, if you’re honest with yourself, isn’t that great for you.
 It lasts a few forgettable minutes, he comes and you don’t, it’s stuck in a routine, etc. Of course you aren’t itching to say yes to this!
 See if you can insert more passion, variety, and orgasms for you!

 Or maybe the sex just doesn’t feel good.
 Too many women experience physical pain during sex.
 They chalk it up to a lack of lube or not being turned on enough.
 But there could be an actual physical issue happening.
-Talk to your gynecologist!
+Talk to your gynecology practitioner or healthcare provider!
 There could be a solution such as medication to calm down irritated tissue, surgery to remove issues like a cyst or endometriosis, or physical therapy to reduce the tensions in the tissue.
-These may sound like extreme solutions, but they are more common than you think and lead to fantastic results.
-I can speak from personal experience on all three and let me reassure you that they can result in incredible pain-free sex!

 With a little proactivity, you and your partner can navigate the world of mismatched libidos with ease.
 Stay in tune with yourself and you’ll be enjoying the enthusiastic sex life you deserve—no’s and all.